 I love December.
 I love Christmas, I love all the sparkly lights and gingerbread everything, not to mention the fact that snow makes for fantastic photos.
 But besides all of that, I also love that it comes right before clean-slate January.

 I’ll be honest; I make a lot of mistakes during the year.
-I’m either completely missing that little voice in the back of my head that warns me not to do something, or it’s completely drowned out by the other voice screaming at me that it’ll make for an epic story later.
-Either way, it’s not exactly a fool proof way of going through life, so by the time December rolls around, the mistakes have added up, and I’m very, very ready to see just how many of them were worth it.
+I’m either missing that little voice in the back of my head that steers me away from stupid shit, or it’s completely drowned out by the other voice screaming to most definitely do the stupid shit, it’ll at least make for an epic story later.
+Either way, it’s not exactly a fool proof way of going through life, and by the time December rolls around, the mistakes have added up, I’ve learned a lot of lessons, and I’m quite ready to reflect on just how many of them were worth it.

 That’s where these people come in.
-See I’m not necessarily interested in assessing measurable forms of progress at this time – that’s for later.
+This kind of person reflection isn’t about assessing measurable forms of progress – I’ll do that later.
 This is about evaluating whether or not I’m anywhere closer to the kind of artist and person I want to be.
-Call me crazy, but after 7 years of college and 3 degrees that I don’t use but definitely pay student loans on, I’m no longer interested in just drifting along and hoping “things will work out.”
-No – if something isn’t working, it’s up to me to do something about it.
+Call me crazy, but after 7 years of college and 3 degrees I don’t use but definitely paid for, I’m no longer interested in just drifting along and hoping “things will work out.”
+No, if something isn’t working, it’s up to me to fix it.

 So at the end of the year I turn to my biggest inspirations in photography and business, and ask myself these questions:

 – What qualities do they possess that I find so rousing, and am I any closer to possessing those qualities myself?

 – What do I need to do to further become what I find so inspirational in others?

 – Where have I strayed from the artist I want to be and how can I do better next year?

 To answer these questions, I give you my top 5 inspirations in photography and business, and exactly what I’m hoping to take away from each of them.